7 Top NLP Libraries For NLP Development

 NLP combines techniques from computer science, linguistics, and machine learning to bridge the gap between human communication and computer understanding.

-3. What is NLP architect?
+3. What is an NLP architect?

 NLP Architect refers to a natural language processing (NLP) library developed by Intel AI Lab.